-- a.
-Speak with the attendant

-- b.
-Or leave a message on the voice mail system.

-- i.
-Please speak slowly and clearly.

-- ii.
-Leave your name and phone number

-- iii.
-Provide the exact location of the problem (i.e., toilet clogged, Womack or Scarlett Apts.
+- 2) Or leave a message on the voice mail system. - A. Please speak slowly and clearly. - B. Leave your name and phone number - C. Provide the exact location of the problem (i.e., toilet clogged, Womack or Scarlett Apts.
 A/B side bathroom).
-The more detailed you are about the location, the faster the response time.
+The more detailed you are about the location and problem, the faster the response time.

-2. Via email
+Via email

-- a. housefac@mtsu.edu - b.
+- 1. housefac@mtsu.edu - 2.
 Provide the following information in a legible format: